dc138/scriptable/README.md

 ![logo](/img/scriptable-logo-small.png)

 This repository contains a collection of my personal [scriptable.app](https://scriptable.app/) scripts and widgets.
-Scriptable is a free iOS automation tool that enables you to controll your device using javascript.
+Scriptable is a free iOS automation tool that can be used to create dynamic widgets and scripts using javascript.

 All scripts can be installed using [ScriptDude](https://scriptdu.de/), which provides one-click installation and automatic updates for scripts.
 Get ScriptDude [here](https://scriptdu.de/#installation).